derekfountain/rp2040-pio-restart/README.md

 It was having a problem with a project I was working on.
 It used several PIO programs, each of which it loaded, ran, then unloaded, in turn, repeating indefinitely to test a piece of hardware.
-I was failing in intermittent and weird ways, so I write this code to use as a basis for working out what was happening.
+It was failing in intermittent and weird ways, so I wrote this code to use as a basis for working out what was happening.

 This code has 2 PIO programs, both nicked from the Pico examples.
 One